NetApp/terraform-provider-netapp-ontap/docs/data-sources/cifs_shares.md

   * standard - Virus scans can be triggered by open, close, and rename operations.
   * strict - Virus scans can be triggered by open, read, close, and rename operations.
   * writes_only - Virus scans can be triggered only when a file that has been modified is closed.
+- `access_based_enumeration` (Boolean) If enabled, all folders inside this share are visible to a user based on that individual user access right; prevents the display of folders or other shared resources that the user does not have access to.

 <a id="nestedatt--protocols_cifs_shares--acls"></a>